Updated November 25, 2025

 This means that a simple interaction online or whether a company comments on a news event, can have a lasting impact on whether or not a consumer decides to work with that brand in the future.

 For example, corporate social responsibility is becoming increasingly important for consumers. — 75% of people are likely to buy from companies that support issues that they agree with.
-For many, this means buying cruelty-free, ethically sourced, or sustainable products.
+For many, this means purchasing cruelty-free, ethically sourced, or sustainably produced products.
 For others, it means providing living wages and safe workplaces for employees.

 Being dedicated to ethics and social responsibility is a core tenant for many brands.
 For instance, the beauty brand, L’OREAL has built a brand image focused on supporting sustainability, climate action, and animal welfare.